mredig/SKUtilities/README.md

 	sharedData.previousFrameDuration
 	sharedData.currentTime

+You may utilize multi line label nodes with a call such as

+		SKUMultiLineLabelNode* multiLineLabel = [SKUMultiLineLabelNode labelNodeWithFontNamed:@"Futura"];
+		multiLineLabel.text = @"Turn this skiff around!
+Absolutely.
+And we're going to be here every day.
+I don't care if it takes from now till the end of Shrimpfest.
+I need a fake passport, preferably to France… I like the way they think."; //bluthipsum.com multiLineLabel.paragraphWidth = 500;
+		multiLineLabel.position = CGPointMake(self.size.width/2, self.size.height/2);
+		[self addChild:multiLineLabel];

+This functionality was originally sourced from Chris Allwein of Downright Simple(c).
+Many thanks to him for open sourcing this code!

 To get more information on different methods, refer to the header file.
 You may also see how it was implemented in the scene file (I'm simply using that to test functionality) to get an idea.

 If you have anything worthwhile to add, please either email me @secretgamegroup.com (put "michael" first) or, as I'm new to github, there may be some contact method available here.